concoctions/BlackBlox/README.md

  All arguments besides the quantity can be optional, if default values have been specified for the process chain.

- Balancing a chain returns a dictionary with both the calculated inflows and outflows for each unit process, as well as the the overall inflows and outflows.
+ Balancing a chain returns a dictionary with both the calculated inflows and outflows for each unit process, as well as the overall inflows and outflows.

 ### Generating a chain diagram
 After a chain has been defined, a process flow diagram of the chain can be generated.